 At risk

+Fixed Short-term Long-term

-Fixed remuneration Short-term incentive Long-term incentive
+remuneration incentive incentive

 CEO 99% 1% 0%

 CFO, COO 93% 1% 6%

-Other executives 85% 6% 10%
+Other executives 85% 5% 10%

 Remuneration Policy

 The Board is responsible for determining remuneration policies applicable to the key management personnel.
 The remuneration must be commercially reasonable to attract, retain and motivate these people in order to achieve the Consolidated Entity's objectives.
 When considered necessary, independent advice on the appropriateness of remuneration packages is obtained.
 No recommendations were made by independent remuneration consultants during the year.